SnrsGu/Aseprite-builder/README.md

 env:
   BUILD_TYPE: Release
   SKIA_VERSION: m124-08a5439a6b
+  ASEPRITE_RELEASE_API_URL: https://api.github.com/repos/aseprite/aseprite/releases/latest
 ```

-The Aseprite release queried by the workflow is configured in the **Get release information** step.
+The Aseprite release queried by the workflow is configured with `ASEPRITE_RELEASE_API_URL`.
 If you change the Aseprite source version, verify that its required Skia version matches `SKIA_VERSION`.

 Linux icons and desktop metadata are stored in [`Linux/`](Linux/). macOS bundle resources are stored in [`macOS/`](macOS/).